HomeBackground

 Chairman

-Simon is a blind retired medical psychologist from the University of Amsterdam, winner of the IG Nobel Prize for Medicine 2010.
-Most often you will find him in the botanical garden or the tortoise breeding center.
+Simon is a blind retired medical psychologist from the University of Amsterdam, winner of the IG Nobel Prize for Medicine in 2010.
+Most often you will find him in the botanical garden or the tortoise breeding centre.

 Jocelyne Farazanamalala